tustnexus/Grades6th7th8th-FictionReadingList/README.md

 Young Tiffany Aching, a shepherd's daughter in the quiet hills of the Chalk, had an uncommon gift for seeing what others could not.
 When her baby brother is stolen by the Queen of the Fairies, Tiffany boldly sets out to rescue him.
 She’s joined by the Nac Mac Feegle—tiny, fierce, blue-skinned warriors with thick Scottish accents and a talent for chaos.
 Armed only with her frying pan and common sense, Tiffany enters the dangerous realm of Fairyland, determined to outwit the Queen and bring her brother home.

----
+## Directory Structure

+Grades6th7th8th-FictionReadingList/
+│
+├── README.md            ← Visible by default on GitHub
+├── CONTRIBUTING.md      ← Triggered during PR/issue creation
+├── grade6/
+│   └── summaries.yaml
+├── grade7/
+│   └── summaries.yaml
+├── grade8/
+│   └── summaries.yaml
+├── data/
+│   └── export.json      ← Optional: for ML/research formats
+└── LICENSE              ← Recommend a CC BY-NC 4.0 license

-## 📅 Coming Soon
+## ✅ Coming Soon

-* Additional summaries from 7th and 8th grade lists
+* Additional summaries from 7th and 8th grade lists in .md text format
-* JSON and CSV exports for dataset use
+* JSON export for dataset use
-* Optional genre and theme tags
 * Light metadata for educators and data scientists

 ---

-## 🤝 Contributing
+## Contributing

 If you'd like to help write summaries or add books (especially public domain titles), feel free to open a PR.
 Please keep summaries original and under 150 words.
+Look at other educational repos such as

 ---

-## 📨 License
+## License

 This project is under the [Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/).
 Please credit appropriately and do not use for commercial purposes.